A long-term plan is

 RDP Will Stay The Same

 RDP stands for relevance, distance, and prominence.
-The basic RDP factors will stay the same and it will affect your local SEO results.
+The basic RDP factors will stay the same and still play a

 - Relevance refers to how well your business listing matches with the user’s intent.
 For example, if you are searching for a BBQ restaurant, then Google will curate a list that only includes local restaurants that serve BBQ.